 - Align notches 'D'; pin and/or hold firmly together.

-- Grasp the fabric at notches 'D'; pull gently towards you until the collar and uniform fabric between notches 'C' and 'D' stretch out to equal size and their edges align.
+- Grasp the fabric at notches 'D'; pull gently towards you until the collar stretches out to the same length as the neck hole from 'C' to 'D', and their raw edges align.

 - Ensuring the fabric remains pulled taut and that notches 'D' remain aligned at all times: sew from notches 'C' to notches 'D'.
 Backstitch 2 or 3 stitches to secure*.

-- Grasp the fabric at notches 'E'; pull gently towards you until the collar and uniform fabric between notches 'D' and 'E' stretch out to equal size and their edges align.
+- Grasp the fabric at notches 'E'; pull gently towards you until the collar stretches out to the same length as the neck hole from 'D' to 'E', and their raw edges align.

-*N.B.- Backstitching when arriving at notches 'C' and 'D' is a safeguard that ensures you will not need to rip more than a quarter of the stitching on your collar if something should go awry while installing it.
+*N.B.- Backstitching when arriving at notches 'C' and 'D' is a safeguard that ensures you will not need to rip more than a quarter of the collar stitching if something should go awry while installing it.

-In a nutshell, the notches ensured that one quarter of the collar fabric was distributed to each quarter of the neck hole, and pulling the fabrics between each set of notches taut such that they equalised in length while sewing automatically created the even distribution of collar tension that was being sought!
+In a nutshell, the notches ensured that one quarter of the collar was distributed to each quarter of the neck hole, and pulling the fabrics taut to equalise them in length between each set of notches automatically created the even distribution of collar tension that was being sought!

 Tacking & Finishing